Meet the Board

 Most recently Chennoah has been appointed “Youth Twin”, a new initiative where International Board members are connected to a youth leader.

 Heather has a strong background in working in a multicultural environment both in New Zealand and overseas.
-Her experience ranges from community work with women and children in India, advocacy at international government level, developing national programmes and strategies for action in New Zealand, to turning round failing organisations.
+Her experience ranges from community work with women and children in India, advocacy at international government level, developing national programmes and strategies for action in New Zealand, to turning around failing organisations.
 She has worked closely with government and has developed a wide network within the government sector.
 Heather is experienced in building strategic partnerships and introducing business systems and processes along with disciplined planning and financial management.